houssamhh/robot-scene-analyzer/README.md

 - lightweight retrieval over safety and planner guidance,
 - and a coordinator that produces a risk level, scene assessment, and recommended action.

-The result is not just a visualization tool.
-It is a compact decision-support workflow for robotics scenarios.

 ## Why This Project Exists

 A robot rarely makes decisions from one signal alone.